semrush/intergalactic/website/docs/table-group/data-table/data-table-code.md

 :::

-### Customizing header
+### Header customization

-You can insert tooltips, selectors, and other components into the table header using the `children` property.
+You can insert tooltips, selects, and other components into the table header using the `children` property.

 ::: sandbox